 Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja

-[October 30, 2021 is the appearance day of Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 28, 2022 is the disappearance day of Śrī Śrīmad Bhakti Rakṣaka Śrīdhara Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 HAPPILY ENDURING DIFFICULTY FOR THE SERVICE OF ŚRĪ GURU